srcimon/screwbox/UNRELEASED-CHANGES.md

 ### 🪛 Bug Fixes

 - Fixed soft bodies from getting stuck together because of zeroing velocity
+- Prevent infinite loops in `SoftBodySystem` when entities are linked to itself

 ### 🧽 Cleanup & refactoring